cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 [failover slots](https://wiki.postgresql.org/wiki/Failover_slots), and
 also supports user defined physical replication slots on the primary.

+### Service Configuration

+By default, CloudNativePG creates three Kubernetes [services](service_management.md) for applications to access the cluster via the network:

+- One pointing to the primary for read/write operations.
+- One pointing to replicas for read-only queries.
+- A generic one pointing to any instance for read operations.

+You can disable the management of any or all of the above services via configuration.
+Additionally, you can leverage the service template capability to create custom service resources, including load balancers, to access PostgreSQL outside Kubernetes.
+This is particularly useful for DBaaS purposes.

 ### Database configuration

 The operator is designed to manage a PostgreSQL cluster with a single